Tips for flying more eco-friendly

 With unbundled fares becoming more normalised and checked baggage often being a paid-for extra, many travellers are already used to packing light to reduce the cost of their flights.
 However, packing lighter and only bringing the things you actually need can not only save you some extra money, but it can also help reduce the emissions of your flight.
-In fact, if everyone aimed to pack 2lbs (0.9kg) less than normal, it would be equivalent to removing over 10,000 cars from the road annually!
-So, although you may be disgruntled at the thought of being charged extra money for a checked bag, try to pack light and fit it all in your free hand luggage, saving the environment and your hard-earned money.
+Although you may be disgruntled at the thought of being charged extra money for a checked bag, try to pack light and fit it all in your free hand luggage, saving the environment and your hard-earned money.

 7. Bring your own in-cabin items

 Reducing fuel emissions is only one way you can fly more eco-friendly, with reducing your waste being another key point.
 In a typical flight, there are so many disposable items that are used which could be replaced by reusable items.
 Think of the numerous drinking cups, water bottles, packaged snacks and earphones that get used in one flight alone ― many of which are often in their own plastic wrapping.
 Instead, why not take your own items for your flight?
 The list is endless, but you can start with getting your own snack box (filled with your own snacks), coffee/drink cup, earphones, reusable water bottle, cloth napkins and reusable cutlery.
 In addition, although reusable water bottles are already very popular, at airports such as San Francisco Airport (SFO), single-use plastics including plastic water bottles will be banned this month (August 2019), meaning thirsty travellers will need their own water bottle to be able to refill it.